Joanne LangleyMD

 Research interests

 Dr. Langley is a pediatric infectious disease physician in the Department of Pediatrics and is cross-appointed in the Department of Community Health and Epidemiology in the Faculty of Medicine.
 She is based at the IWK Health Centre and the Canadian Center for Vaccinology.
 She conducts studies on the prevention of infectious diseases using vaccines, from phase 1 (first in humans) through to efficacy trials (phase 3) and post-marketing studies of how well vaccines work when they are used in immunization programs (phase 4).
 These studies are done with collaborators in public health, industry, universities, and non-governmental organizations.
 Dr. Langley has a particular interest in prevention of respiratory infections such as Respiratory Syncytial Virus and influenza.
 Her work also focuses on vaccine policy and evidence-based decision making in immunization programs.
-She is a member of the COVID-19 Science Expert Panel, and of the Expert Group on Health Systems of the Chief Science Advisor of Canada, and a former member of the Canadian Task Force on Preventive Health Care and Canada’s National Advisory Committee on Immunization (Chair, 2007-2011), and serves as an advisor on several immunization decision making expert groups.
-She is an active investigator in the Canadian Immunization Research Network and leads its Clinical Trials Network (CTN).
+Dr. Langley is an active investigator in the Canadian Immunization Research Network (CIRN) and co-leads its Clinical Trials Network (CTN).
+She is co-Chair of the Government of Canada Health Emergency Readiness Agency Council of Expert Advisors, and served on the COVID-19 Science Expert Panel of the Chief Science Advisor of Canada, the COVID-19 Vaccine Task Force, the Canadian Task Force on Preventive Health Care, and Canada’s National Advisory Committee on Immunization (Chair, 2007-2011).
+Dr. Langley is a Fellow of the Canadian Academy of Health Sciences, the Society for Pediatric Research, the Infectious Disease Society of America, the Pediatric Infectious Disease Society of America and The Society of Healthcare Epidemiology and Infection Control.

 Selected publications